 As air temperatures drop, storage battery's output capacity lowers.
 A battery actually becomes "numb" from the cold and will not turn an engine over as fast or for as long a period as it will during warm temperatures.
-Since starting a diesel engine is very dependent upon turning the engine over fast enough to cause self-ignition of the diesel fuel, the importance of having fully charged batteries for cold weather starting cannot be over-emphasized.

-During extremely cold weather, the batteries should be removed and stored in a moderately warm place (preferably room temperature) in order to keep the output capacity up for starting.
+During extremely cold weather, the battery should be removed and stored in a moderately warm place (preferably room temperature) in order to keep the output capacity up for starting.